-plus accrued interest due.
-Instrument H pays a market interest rate but payment of interest cannot be made unless the issuer is able to remain solvent immediately afterwards. because the issuer may be required to defer interest payments and additional interest does not accrue on those deferred interest amounts.
+because the issuer may be required to defer interest payments and additional interest does not accrue on those deferred interest amounts.
 As a result, interest amounts are not consideration for the time value of money on the principal amount outstanding.
-Deferred interest does not accrue additional interest.

 If interest accrued on the deferred amounts, the contractual cash flows could be payments of principal and interest on the principal amount outstanding.

 The fact that Instrument H is perpetual does not in itself mean that the contractual cash flows are not payments of principal and interest on the principal amount outstanding.
-In effect, a perpetual instrument has continuous (multiple) extension options.
+In effect. a perpetual instrument has continuous (multiple) extension options.
 Such options may result in contractual cash flows that are payments of principal and interest on the principal amount outstanding if interest payments are mandatory and must be paid in perpetuity.

-Also, the fact that Instrument H is callable does not mean that the contractual cash flows are not payments of principal and interest on the principal amount outstanding unless it is callable at an amount that does not substantially reflect payment of outstanding principal and interest on that principal amount outstanding.
-Even if the callable amount includes an amount that reasonably compensates the holder for the early termination of the instrument, the contractual cash flows could be payments of principal and interest on the principal amount outstanding.
+Also, the fact that Instrument H is callable does not mean that the contractual cash flows are not payments of principal and on the principal amount outstanding unless it is callable at an amount that does not substantially reflect payment of outstanding principal and interest on that principal amount outstanding.
+Even if the callable amount includes an amount that reasonably compensates the holder for the early termination of the instrument, contractual cash flows could be payments of principal and interest on the principal amount outstanding.
 (See also Paragraph B4.1.12.)

 - B4.1.15 In some cases a financial asset may have contractual cash flows that are described as principal and interest but those cash flows do not represent the payment of principal and interest on the principal amount outstanding as described in paragraphs 4.1.2(b), 4.1.2A(b) and 4.1.3 of this Standard. - B4.1.16 This may be the case if the financial asset represents an investment in particular assets or cash flows and hence the contractual cash flows are not solely payments of principal and interest on the principal amount outstanding.
 For example, if the contractual terms stipulate that the financial asset's cash flows increase as more automobiles use a particular toll road, those contractual cash flows are inconsistent with a basic lending arrangement.
-As a result, the instrument would not satisfy the condition in paragraphs 4.1.2(b) and 4.1.2A(b).This could be the case when a creditor's claim is limited to specified assets of the debtor or the cash flows from specified assets (for example, a 'non-recourse' financial asset).
+As a result, the instrument would not satisfy the condition in paragraphs 4.1.2(b) and 4.1.2A(b).
+This could be the case when a creditor's claim is limited to specified assets of the debtor or the cash flows from specified assets (for example, a 'non-recourse' financial asset).